EmmanueleVilla/chess_ai_game/README.md

 sub-folders (one for each game played), containing 3 files:

 * an.txt: the log of the game using the [Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)).
+  You can take this and paste it on [chess.com](https://www.chess.com/analysis) to analyze

 Example: